 As of the date of this prospectus, the price at which our Class A Ordinary Shares trade is lower than the initial trading price of the shares sold pursuant to the initial public offering of Queen's Gambit Growth Capital.
-Despite the differences in the trading price of our securities and the initial trading price of the securities of Queen's Gambit Growth Capital, certain of the Additional Sellers may be incentivized to sell their shares because they may experience a positive rate of return on the securities they purchased due to the differences in the purchase prices described in the preceding paragraph and the public trading price of our securities.
-Based on the closing price of our Class A Ordinary Shares of \$6.46 as of June 30, 2022, upon the sale of our Class A Ordinary Shares, (a) the PIPE Investors may experience a potential loss of up to \$3.54 per share, (b) the PIPE Investors who effectively pre-funded Swvl with the Swvl Exchangeable Notes may experience a potential loss of up to \$2.04 - \$3.04 per share, (c) the Sponsor may experience a potential profit of up to \$6.46 per share and (d) the Additional Sellers who were former equityholders of Legacy Swvl may experience a potential loss of up to \$3.54 per share.
-Based on the closing price of our Warrants of \$0.45 as of June 30, 2022, upon the sale of the Private Placement Warrants, the Sponsor may experience a potential loss of up to \$1.05 per Private Placement Warrants.
+Despite the differences in the trading price of our securities and the initial trading price of the securities of Queen's Gambit Growth Capital, certain of the Selling Securityholders may be incentivized to sell their shares because they may experience a positive rate of return on the securities they purchased due to the differences in the purchase prices described in the preceding paragraph and the public trading price of our securities.
+Based on the closing price of our Class A Ordinary Shares of \$6.74 as of July 7, 2022, upon the sale of our Class A Ordinary Shares, (a) the PIPE Investors may experience a potential loss of up to \$3.26 per share, (b) the PIPE Investors who effectively pre-funded Swvl with the Swvl Exchangeable Notes may experience a potential loss of up to \$1.76 - \$2.76 per share, (c) the Sponsor may experience a potential profit of up to \$6.74 per share and (d) the Selling Securityholders who were former stockholders of Legacy Swvl may experience a potential loss of up to \$3.26 per share.
+The cash purchase price of \$1.50 per Private Placement Warrant exceeds the closing price of our Warrants referenced above.
+Based on the closing price of our Warrants of \$0.42 as of July 7, 2022, upon the sale of the Private Placement Warrants, the Sponsor may experience a potential loss of up to \$1.08 per Private Placement Warrant.

-The Class A Ordinary Shares and Warrants being offered for resale in the Additional Prospectus represent a substantial percentage of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus.
-The outstanding Class A Ordinary Shares being offered in the Additional Prospectus represent approximately 66% of our outstanding Class A Ordinary Shares, assuming the Class A Ordinary Shares issuable upon the achievement of certain stock price thresholds are not outstanding, or 75% assuming they are outstanding.
-Additionally, if all the Warrants are exercised, the Additional Sellers would own an additional 17,433,333 shares of Class A Ordinary Shares, representing an additional 12.8% of the total outstanding Class A Ordinary Shares.

-The sale of the Resale Securities being offered pursuant to this prospectus together with the sale of the securities held by the Additional Sellers, or the perception that these sales could occur, could result in a significant decline in the public trading price of our Class A Ordinary Shares.
+The Class A Ordinary Shares and Warrants being offered for resale in this prospectus represent a substantial percentage of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus.
+The outstanding Class A Ordinary Shares being offered in this prospectus represent approximately 66% of our outstanding Class A Ordinary Shares, assuming the Class A Ordinary Shares issuable upon the achievement of certain stock price thresholds are not outstanding, or 75% assuming they are outstanding.
+Additionally, if all the Warrants are exercised, the Selling Securityholders would own an additional 17,433,333 shares of Class A Ordinary Shares, representing an additional 12.8% of the total outstanding Class A Ordinary Shares.
+The sale of all the securities being offered in this prospectus, or the perception that these sales could occur, could result in a significant decline in the public trading price of our Class A Ordinary Shares.
+In addition to the Selling Securityholders, B. Riley may sell a substantial number of our securities, with a potential value of up to \$471.7 million, pursuant to a separate resale prospectus and equity line financing facility.
+For a description of the equity line financing facility that we have established with B. Riley, please refer to the "Operating and Financial Review and Prospects" section of this prospectus.
+The sale of all the securities being offered in this prospectus together with the sale of the securities being offered to B. Riley, or the perception that these sales could occur, could depress the market price of our securities.